parkhabit/death-and-archaeology/README.md

-# parkhabit.github.io
+# Death and Archaeology
-An educational website about human mortuary behaviour
+An educational website about human mortuary behaviour based on my masters thesis.